What are the Different Types of Breast Implants?

 Disadvantages: it is a little more expensive compared to a saline implant.
 It is not adjustable in size, as it is pre-filled at the implant factory.
 Follow-up imaging, with breast ultrasound or MRI, is needed to periodically check on the status of the implants.

 This is a new generation of high-tech silicone gel implants that has rapidly been growing in terms of popularity.
 Although the term “gummy bear” is widely used, the correct name for this implant is a “form-stable cohesive gel implant” or “generation 5 implant”.
 The gel on the inside is still made of silicone, but it is formulated in a way that it is more thick and semi-solid.
 (Think of “Jell-O”, rather than honey.)
 As a result, should the implant develop a tear in the outer shell, the thick gel on the inside does not migrate or spread out, giving the gummy bear implant more of a leak-resistant nature.
-Ripple rate is also very low.
-New data suggests that this type of implant may have a reduced rate of capsular contracture.
+Ripple rate is said to be very low.

-The cost of the round gummy bear implants from Sientra is about the same as that of traditional round silicone gel implants.
-The gummy bear implants are slightly firmer in their feel, compared to the traditional silicone implants.
+The cost of the round gummy bear implants from Sientra is about the same as that of traditional round silicone gel implants, while the cost of the round “Inspira Cohesive” implants from Allergan is increased, versus the standard silicone gel implants.
+These implants are slightly firmer in their feel, compared to the traditional silicone implants.

 3. Saline implants